numpy/numpy/doc/neps/nep-0036-fair-play.rst

 was filed against the `np.erf` function---a function that NumPy itself had never provided.

-In the months that followed, several conversations was had with the entity involved, and a better understanding emerged of needs on either side.
+In the months that followed, several conversations were had with the entity involved, and a better understanding emerged of needs on either side.
 The entity agreed to publish the patches made against Python, and a special label was added on the NumPy issue tracker to identify